TiBeN/ia-mame/README.md

 `ia-mame` acts like a `command wrapper` of the original Mame executable.
 Use it exactly like the original Mame command line.
-When you launch a game or a system, `ia-mame` looks at your rompath to determine what ROM/CHD files are missing and downloads them from archive.org into your rompath.
+When you launch a game or a system, `ia-mame` looks at your rompath to determine what ROM/CHD files are missing and fetch them from archive.org into your rompath.
 Once the files are downloaded, it returns control to original Mame executable which launches the game/system.